Waflz/cryptdoor/README.md

 cryptdoor
 =========

-AES encrypted python backdoor that communicates AES encrypted data.
+AES encrypted python backdoor that communicates only AES encrypted traffic.
 Shell has the ability to spawn a meterpreter reverse_tcp into memory using VirtualAlloc (taken from Veil-Evasion).
 We can also download and upload files over the secure AES encrypted connection.
-Keylogging is also implemented for windows using pyHook and the keystrokes are transmitted over the secure AES encrypted connection.
+Keylogging is implemented for windows using pyHook.
-All communications apart from ones meterpreter makes are encrypted with AES.
+All traffic apart from traffic meterpreter makes are encrypted with AES.
-On top of this the script itself is encrypted with AES and decrypts itself in memory (taken from pyherion).
+On top of this all of the imports are randomized, and the script is encrypted with AES and decrypts itself in memory at runtime (taken from pyherion).

 Compilation
 =========